How many times have you read a success story of someone who completely changed her way of eating; lost all the stubborn weight and wished it was you?

 They all mess up.
 Trust me when I tell you there are plenty of tears and breakdowns.
 But it’s working through those tears and tantrums and mistakes that makes them successful.
 Not any linear process.
 Not consistency in eating, but consistency in being tenacious and accepting “failure” as part of the process.

 So it’s not about never having a chocolate bar again.
 That’s not success.
 In fact, that probably wouldn’t be very successful because that would mean you really haven’t grasped the concept of balance..

-And that’s why my 28 day program is a lifetime program.
-Because you need time–alot of time–to course-correct and tweak; to learn how to be tenacious; and to give yourself the space and the container to make the changes you need to finally make.
+And this is what we work on in my Empowered Beauty 90 Day Program.
+Because you need time to course-correct and tweak; to learn how to be tenacious; and to give yourself the space and the container to make the changes you need to finally make.

 We start Feb.
-2!
-Get all the details plus your special 50% discount here and let’s start to create YOUR success story:))
+17!
+Get all the details plus your Early Bird Special here and let’s start to create YOUR success story:))